 - Avg. impr. freq. per user (30 days)

 You can view reach and frequency data by adding the columns for these metrics to your statistics table, and selecting a specific time period in the dropdown menu.
 These columns, found under "Reach metrics," are only available when you’re on the Campaigns page.

 How Google calculates reach

 How unique reach is calculated

 To calculate unique reach, Google Ads uses statistical models that account for user behavior across many browsers and devices.
-These models are created by observing anonymous user behavior across Google products to determine cross-device usage patterns.
-Google Ads combines behavior observations with other signals and local inputs (such as census and Consumer Barometer surveys) to deduplicate an audience across sessions, formats, networks, and devices.
+These models are created by observing aggregated user behavior across Google products to determine cross-device usage patterns.
+Google Ads combines behavior observations with other signals and local inputs (such as census and Google-Gallup surveys) to deduplicate an audience across sessions, formats, networks, and devices.
 The result is the number of unique users (not cookies) who saw an ad.

 Reach and user privacy

-Important: Our methodology anonymizes all users and cookies and requires that a minimum number of users is reached before any data is reported to advertisers.
+Important: Our methodology aggregates all users and requires that a minimum number of users is reached before any data is reported to advertisers.
 Personally identifiable information is never used.